Fire-Head/MHP/README.md

 # Intro

-MHPatches is a plugin that brings some of PS2 features of Manhunt to the PC.
+MHPatches is a plugin that brings some of PS2 graphics and features of Manhunt to the PC.

 # Requirements